zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Connect supporting information on your points
 - Link related blog posts or videos, if applicable.
 ---
+background-image: url(images/groovy-template.png)
+background-size: cover

+???
+# Picking the template
+- Don't put in too much effort here.
+- Match your personality, but don't let it detract from your message.
+---
 class:compact
  ### Image Credits
 - Pointing finger based on Uncle Sam index finger from [pngegg](https://www.pngegg.com/en/png-skbnq)